'

 In Concubine Lanes, you can take pictures with the mural art.
 There are 3 of them in Ipoh:

-• The wife lane (Lorong Hale): This is the least popular one.
+• The Wife Lane (Lorong Hale): This is the least popular one.

 • The Concubine Lane (Lorong Panglima): This is the most crowded one.
-There are a lot of cafes and restaurants and souvenir stores along the street.
+There are a lot of cafes restaurants and souvenir stores along the street.

 • The Second Concubine Lane (Market Lane): It’s pretty beautiful now with mural art and red lanterns.